-Annual and Five-Year Performance Measures Number of affordable housing units de Percent of target population(s) housed Relevant city and county codes revised No net loss of affordable housing units Signed collaborative memorandum of in pe rmar nousing for six months, one year, or longer among key partners Timeline Key: Short Term = within 6-12 months Medium Term = 1-3 years Long Term = 3 or more years Objectives Short Term Med.
+- Number of affordable housing units developed - Percent of target population(s) housed in permanent housing for six months, one year, or longer - Relevant city and county codes revised - No net loss of affordable housing units - Signed collaborative memorandum of understanding among key partners

+Objectives Short Term Med.
 Term Long Term Tasks TBD by Implementation Group unless otherwise noted Identified Lead Progress to Date 1.6.
 Advocate for the development and implementation of a Multi-Jurisdictional Development Team through a collective Memorandum of Understanding (MOU) for coordination of funding sources.
 S 1.6.1.
-Subject to MOU parameters, authorize administrators for the City of Salem, Marion County, and other willing jurisdictions to apply for time- sensitive, competitive grants that directly relate to the goals and recommendations set forth in the Mid-Willamette Homeless Initiative Strategic Plan, including any future amendments, additions, or subsequent plans to further those goals.
+Subject to MOU parameters, authorize administrators for the City of Salem, Marion County, and other willing jurisdictions to apply for timesensitive, competitive grants that directly relate to the goals and recommendations set forth in the Mid-Willamette Homeless Initiative Strategic Plan, including any future amendments, additions, or subsequent plans to further those goals.
 City of Keizer City of Salem Marion County Polk County